 For those who say beaver flooding and tree damage can only be fixed by trapping, we say it's not so

-The two most common problems associated with beavers are the flooding that results from blocked structures, such as culverts, and the damage to trees.
+The two most common problems associated with beavers are flooding that results from blocked structures (such as culverts) and damage caused to trees.

-On the other hand, dams can store water during periods of drought and slow down the movement of water from land to river systems that is often responsible for serious floods and significant financial damage downstream.
+Flooding becomes a crisis after unusually heavy rain or snow enters bodies of water with significant blockages.
+While beaver dams sometimes contribute to this type of flooding, they can also store water during periods of drought and slow down the movement of water from land to river systems, thereby preventing more serious floods and significant financial damage downstream.

-Beavers can play an important role in establishing and maintaining wetlands—a key reason to try to live peacefully with these animals.
-Beaver dams enhance their environment by
+Beavers play an important role in establishing and maintaining wetlands — learning to live peacefully with these animals is important to the health of their environment.
+Beaver dams enhance their environment by:

 - Providing habitat for many sensitive plant and animal species.

 Beaver colonies and dams also provide an accessible and educational opportunity for people to learn about local ecosystems and enjoy wildlife through observation and photography.
 Expanding public education in areas where beavers live can lead to public appreciation for their large contributions.

 Place homemade tree guards around the trunk.
 The guards should be about three feet high and made of galvanized welded wire (2 x 2 or 2 x 3 inch is recommended).
 This material can be found in any large hardware or home improvement store, usually sold as fencing.
 Try not to use the lighter chicken wire, as it is generally too flimsy to provide good protection.